AlinaWan/SillySealPlusPlus/README.md

 SillySeal++™ is distributed **as-is** with **no guaranteed support**.
 This software is not affiliated with Roblox Corporation or the creators of *Be a Silly Seal*.
 Use at your own risk.
 Macro usage in online games may violate terms of service.

+### Selling is Not Automated by SillySeal++

+SillySeal++ does **not** include automatic selling of fish.
+This decision is intentional to avoid unintended behavior due to camera movement, UI inconsistencies, or potential game updates.

+However, if you wish to automate the selling process, you may use an **external helper tool** (such as TinyTask or similar macro recorders) to record your own selling routine.

+> [!WARNING]
+> These tools are **not affiliated with or provided by** the developer.
+Use them **at your own risk**, and **no support** is offered for troubleshooting them.
+> Do **not** modify or inject code into SillySeal++ to accomplish auto-selling.
+Doing so violates the license and may result in revocation of access.

 ---

 SillySeal++™ is a trademark of Riri and protected under copyright and common law.